flamingo-run/gcp-pilot/docs/authentication.md

 Clients that support managing resources from other projects can be overwritten per call.

+!!! example "Project Specificity Example"
-> Example: you create a `BigQuery` client using credentials from `project_a`.
+    You create a `BigQuery` client using credentials from `project_a`.
-> All calls will query datasets from `project_a`, unless another project is passed as parameter when performing the call.
+    All calls will query datasets from `project_a`, unless another project is passed as parameter when performing the call.

 You can also globally set a project using the environment variable `DEFAULT_PROJECT`.